jbuchbinder/octopress-api/README.md

 Issues a generate/deploy request for the specified site.
 SITE is the "name" parameter of a site, which is also the map key, returned by the **/api/VERSION/sites** call.

+### /api/1.0/post/new/SITE/POSTTITLE

+Issues a new_post request, and returns both the filename and post file text.

 ## TODO

 See [TODO](https://github.com/jbuchbinder/octopress-api/blob/master/TODO.md).